 Q: Does Section 503 provide any guidance on what standards a contractor should follow to make its ICT accessible?

 A: Yes.
-There is a footnote in the revised rule indicating the accessibility standards OFCCP encourages contractors to follow the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium Web Accessibility Initiative, and the regulations implementing the accessibility requirements for federal agencies prescribed in another section of the Rehabilitation Act, Section 508.
+There is a footnote in the revised rule indicating that OFCCP encourages contractors to follow the Web Content Accessibility Guidelines (WCAG 2.0) of the World Wide Web Consortium Web Accessibility Initiative, and the regulations implementing the accessibility requirements for federal agencies prescribed in another section of the Rehabilitation Act, Section 508.

 Q: Where can I get additional help on meeting the Section 503 guidelines and goals?